-12th Annual Norman Williams Distinguished Lecture in Land Use Planning and the Law with Patricia Salkin
+The 16th Annual Norman Williams Distinguished Lecture in Land Use Planning and The Law with Anita Earls

 This lecture is free and open to the public.

 About the Speaker